GrgoMariani/Layered-HashMap-Cpp/README.md

 ### Future

-I've got some changes I need to do. _(further optimize speed, simplify usage, improve debug and logging)_
+I've got some changes I need to do. _(benchmarks against stdlib, further optimize speed, simplify usage, improve debug and logging, auto-optimization, ...)_

 ### Example
 To compile the included example